Photos

 5th Generation:

 Elisha Dunham was born on October 11, 1732 in Woodbridge, Middlesex Co., New Jersey.
-He died in March 1783 in Woodbridge, Middlesex Co., New Jersey.
+He died before March 6, 1783 in Woodbridge, Middlesex Co., New Jersey.

 Father: Joseph Dunham